akishyan-premaharan/akishyan-premaharan/README.md

 ### For Digital Skills

-I'm currently exploring more software, such as Adobe Express and Operating System Terminals (Both I know only the basics as of right now) for sectors such as Digital Design and File Management.
+I'm currently exploring more software, such as the very basics of Adobe Express and Terminal (MacOS/Linux as they both use BASH) for basic design and basic folder management.

 # Focuses and Ambitions 🔎